alexisohayon/ngFx/README.md

 + Angular.js (1.2+)

 ## Downloading
-1. The best way to install ng-Fx is to use bower
+1. The best way to install ng-Fx is to use bower (this is a light version of ngFx, so you'll need to include angular-animate and TweenMax manually, or from bower).
     + ```bower install ngFx --save```
 2. Or, from this repo
   + you'll need the main file in ```dist/ngFx.js```